epolevikov/Asgan/README.md

 ## Synteny paths

 A file named _synteny_paths.txt_ contains the found synteny paths in the format of an alignment.
-For the above datasets, the file looks like this:
+For the test dataset, the file looks like this:
 ```
 +1      contig_8+       5'078'954       56'910          389'537         contig_2-       425'024         47'878          378'220
         contig_8+       5'078'954       389'537         451'517         contig_7+       16'794          0               16'794